 Far too often, important debates about important scientific issues are inflamed by activists, competing research groups or sometimes simply because the science on a specific issue has some uncertainty.
 This environment can lead to reactionary decisions by regulators or fuel litigation.
 In some situations, experts who share their opinions on these controversial topics are attacked.

-We stand behind the results of these panels, certifying their objectively, validity and integrity, read on to learn more about our proprietary peer review process.
+We stand behind the results of these panels, certifying their objectivity, integrity, and reproducibility.
+Read on to learn more about our proprietary peer review process.

 We have employed our process to engage the world’s experts, conducting peer reviews, providing companies and governments better insight on how scientific data should be interpreted and applied to decision making.
 We have recruited thousands of experts in toxicology, epidemiology, and exposure assessment to serve on peer review panels and conduct consulting efforts to date.